jlbradley1844/jlbradley1844.github.io/_posts/2017-08-28-enough-reverse-affirmative-action-already.md

 in this country, they are doubly lucky (I say that as father of two half-asians).

-To some extent, the major engineering companies that get all the press
-- Facebook and the like - are the wrong employer to look to for leadership in diversity hiring.
-There are always a handful of companies that have their pick of everyone - and right now the FAANG companies can prosper based on skimming off the piles of resumes that come in everyday looking for a foot in the door.
+To some extent, the major engineering companies that get all the press - Facebook and the like - are the wrong employer to look to for leadership in diversity hiring.
+There are always a handful of companies that have their pick of everyone - and right now the FAANG companies can prosper based on skimming off the piles of resumes that come in everyday.
 They will continue to hire only from the preferred pipeline; most of them have too many eager, qualified applicants for their jobs, so they could arbitrarly exclude huge chunks of the hiring pool and still have enough great candidates to staff up.
-However, you as a hiring manager should not be emulating Facebook but taking advantage of them.
+However, you as a hiring manager should not be emulating Facebook but taking advantage of their omission.
 There comes a time when the pipeline dries up (i.e., NOW) where you have to start hiring not just what comes across your desk and matching keywords for desireable schools and programming languages, but instead